warmweb/warmweb-upload-dapp-try2/README.md

-# Filecoin Synapse dApp Tutorial
+# WarmWeb

-This repo will serve with tutorial to demonstrate how to build a decentralized application (dApp) that interacts with Filecoin Synapse - a smart-contract based marketplace for storage and other services in the Filecoin ecosystem.
+WarmWeb demonstrates how FileCoin can support static website deployments with the use of AI.
+This decentralized application (dApp) showcases the future of web hosting by combining AI-powered website generation with decentralized storage on the Filecoin network.

 ## Overview

-This dApp showcases:
+WarmWeb demonstrates:
-- Connecting to Filecoin networks (Mainnet/Calibration)
+- **AI-Powered Website Generation**: Create static websites from simple text prompts using AI
-- Installing synapse-sdk to your project.
+- **Decentralized Storage**: Store generated websites on Filecoin through Synapse
-- Depositing funds to Synapse contracts using USDFC token.
+- **Wallet Integration**: Connect to Filecoin networks (Mainnet/Calibration) with web3 wallets
-- Uploading files to Filecoin through Synapse
+- **Smart Contract Interaction**: Deposit funds and manage storage through USDFC tokens
-- **NEW:** Site Gen (Synapse) - Generate static websites and store them on Filecoin
+- **Transparent Deployment**: Download and verify the exact artifacts stored on Filecoin

 ## Prerequisites